 - Getting regular physical activity

-But sometimes lifestyle changes aren't enough.
-If diet and exercise don't help, your doctor may recommend medication to lower your blood pressure.
+Sometimes lifestyle changes aren't enough to treat high blood pressure.
+If they don't help, your provider may recommend medicine to lower your blood pressure.

 - You're a healthy adult age 65 or older